awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 + AWS Health: an alert for scheduled maintenance
 + EC2: instance state change from `Running` to `Stopped`

 OpsCenter is also integrated with Amazon CloudWatch Application Insights for \.NET and SQL Server\.
 This means you can automatically create OpsItems for problems detected in your applications\.
+You can also integrate OpsCenter with AWS Security Hub to aggregate and take action on your security, performance, and operational issues in Systems Manager\.

 Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API actions, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
 OpsCenter public API actions also enable you to integrate OpsCenter with your case management systems and health dashboards\.